 Our goal is to practice precision medicine by tailoring medical treatments to the unique characteristics of each patient.
 By diagnosing patients with rarer or more common genetic conditions and understanding the causes and outcomes of these disorders, we can develop individualized care plans and provide genetic counseling and prognostic information to patients and families.

-Medical Genetics Faculty Practice
+Medical Genetics and Genomics Faculty Practice

 Clinical Trials in Genetics